udipbohara/Gov-cuomo/README.md

 There are a few ways of downloading the tweets.
 They are all provided [here](https://github.com/udipbohara/Gov-cuomo/tree/master/scrapers). _Note_: Due to errors such as Request timeouts/handling errors, it is advisable to download batches of tweets (eg: one day at a time).
 A total of 327894 tweets were extracted.
 Here is an example of a json object: Full raw data can be found in /data

+The secondary data (covid-19 counts for New York) was collected from the New York

 Part 2: Workings of flair
 ---------------------